 To Apply: Email Arnie Applebaum: firstname.lastname@example.org with resume and cover letter

-We're hiring copy editors for the fall semester.
 Copy editors fact-check articles and columns and proofread pages for accuracy, spelling, grammar and Associated Press style.
 Copy editors work two four-hour evening shifts each week and will start the week of Aug.
-28. Priority will be given to applicants who will be available to work three or more shifts a week.
+27.

 This position is an excellent opportunity to gain experience working in the newsroom and a great way to get involved at The Diamondback.
 Copy editors also get paid a biweekly stipend.
 All majors are welcome to apply; we especially encourage candidates with previous journalism or editorial experience.

-Please send your your resume via email attachment to copy desk chiefs Jack Paciotti and Ryan Romano at firstname.lastname@example.org with a subject line of "Last Name, Fall Copy Editor Application."
+Please send your your resume via email attachment to copy desk chiefs Ben Cooper and Anastasia Marks at email@example.com with a subject line of "Last Name, Fall Copy Editor Application."

-To apply, please send a resume and three links to videos you have shot and edited independently to multimedia editor Alexandra Simon at email@example.com.
+To apply, please send a resume and three links to videos you have shot and edited independently to multimedia editor Susannah Outhier at firstname.lastname@example.org.